-Although the anticipated work period may be subject to change (see schedule in Section 7.0), the duration of these activities is not expected to increase.
-Construction Worker risks were evaluated for several exposure scenarios to determine the maximum exposure frequency for the side-wide

-EU1-EXP (which includes the additional construction worker areas as noted above) that would result in risk ratios equivalent to a cumulative cancer risk of 1E-5 or HI of 1 for any individual target organ.
-Risk ratios for the estimates of potential EPCs for the Construction Worker scenario using the selected duration (25 work days) are shown in Table 11 (surface), Table 12 (subsurface), and Table 13 (pooled).
+Intrusive activities which could result in potential Construction Worker exposures are expected to be limited primarily to utility installation tasks performed by specific work crews.
+Construction Worker risks were evaluated for several different exposure scenarios to determine the maximum exposure frequency for the site-wide EU1-EXP that would result in risk ratios equivalent to a cumulative cancer risk of 1E-5 or HI of 1 for any individual target organ.
+Risk ratios for the Construction Worker scenario using the selected duration (65 work days) are shown in Table 12 (surface), Table 13 (subsurface), and Table 14 (pooled).
 The variables entered for calculation of the site-specific Construction Worker SSLs (EU area, input assumptions, and exposure frequency) are indicated as notes on the tables.
-The spreadsheet used for computation of the site-specific Construction Worker SSLs is included in Appendix B. The results are summarized as follows:
+The spreadsheet used for computation of the site-specific Construction Worker SSLs is included in Appendix C. The results are summarized as follows:

-Worker Scenario Exposure Unit Medium Hazard Index (>1) Total Cancer Risk EU1-EXP (31.0 acres) (25 exposure days) Surface Soil none 9E-8 Construction Worker Subsurface Soil none 7E-8 ,, 51161 Pooled Soil none 6E-8
+Worker Scenario Exposure Unit Medium Hazard Index (>1) Total Cancer Risk EU1-EXP (31.1 acres) (65 exposure days) Surface Soil none 6E-7 Construction Worker Subsurface Soil none 6E-7 WOIKCI Pooled Soil none 6E-7

-Using the selected exposure duration of 25 days, the carcinogenic risks were all less than 1E-5, and none of the non-carcinogens caused a cumulative HI to exceed 1 for any target organ system.
+Using the selected exposure duration for EU1-EXP (65 days), the carcinogenic risks were all less than 1E-5, and none of the non-carcinogens caused a cumulative HI to exceed 1 for any target organ system.
 These findings are below the acceptable limits for no further action established by the agencies.
-This evaluation indicates that additional site-specific health and safety requirements (beyond standard Level D protection) would be required only if the allowable exposure duration of 25 days were to be exceeded for an individual worker.
+This evaluation indicates that additional site-specific health and safety requirements (beyond standard Level D protection) would be required only if the allowable exposure duration were to be exceeded for an individual worker.

-Certain activities at the Site (utility installations for specific crews as noted above) are anticipated to exceed the allowable duration, and Construction Worker risks must be mitigated to facilitate the proposed construction work.
-Additional site-specific health and safety requirements are warranted to be protective of workers.
+Certain activities at the Site have the potential to exceed the allowable duration, and Construction Worker risks will be mitigated via site-specific health and safety requirements.
 Upgraded Personal Protective Equipment (PPE) beyond standard Level D protection will be used for the entire scope of intrusive work covered by this RADWP as a protective measure to ensure that there are no unacceptable exposures for Construction Workers during project implementation.
-The modified Level D PPE requirements which will be applied immediately and throughout this project, including specific PPE details, planning, tracking/supervision, enforcement, and documentation, are outlined in the PPE Standard Operational Procedure (SOP) provided as Appendix C.
+The Modified Level D PPE requirements which will be applied immediately and throughout this project, including specific PPE details, planning, tracking/supervision, enforcement, and documentation, are outlined in the PPE Standard Operational Procedure (SOP) provided as Appendix D.